SuperMaxine/pptx_unlocker/README.md

 3. Waiting for the processing

    ![image-20210316225858692.png](https://i.loli.net/2021/03/16/qSYP2UbFDrst9a5.png)
 4. And BOOM!!
-The files are all unlock, enjoy!
+The files are all unlocked, enjoy!

    ![image-20210316225947592.png](https://i.loli.net/2021/03/16/jGNlhoJWvr9VCtT.png)